Employee & Employer Roles

 3. Stay in touch with your employer.

-Your employer is genuinely interested in your recovery and will need your cooperation in keeping them informed.
-Providing them with regular updates on your recovery will help your employer meet their scheduling needs.
-Your efforts will help create a positive environment when you return to work.
+Your employer genuinely cares about your recovery.
+You can help by keeping them informed.
+Providing regular updates on your recovery will help your employer meet their scheduling needs.
+Your efforts will support a smooth transition when you return to work.

-Employers help achieve the best outcomes by doing the following:
+If you are injured on the job, your employer can help you achieve the best outcome by doing the following:

-1. Report injuries to HEMIC as soon as possible.
+1. Reporting the injury to HEMIC as soon as possible.

-2. Work as a team with the injured worker, claim specialist, agent, medical case manager, and medical provider.
+2. Working collectively as a team with you, the Claim Specialist, medical provider, case manager, and insurance agent.